 It represents a major undertaking to do long-term work exploring how an arts organisation based in the heart of an urban green space can support a deeper understanding of that green space and ALL its inhabitants.
-Beginning in 2020 the work will span a minimum of 5 years with the first 3 being supported through a collaboration between Furtherfield and The New Design Congress.
-This project is supported by CreaTures Creative Practices for Transformational Futures.
+Beginning in 2020 and spanning a minimum of 5 years, the work was originally developed in a collaboration between Furtherfield and The New Design Congress.
+The first 3 years are being supported by CreaTures Creative Practices for Transformational Futures.
 CreaTures project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870759.
 The content presented represents the views of the authors, and the European Commission has no liability in respect of the content.

 Illustrations by Sajan Rai

 LARP Design and Hosting by Ruth Catlow, Bea Xu and Max Dovey

 LARP Player Support by Lekey Leideker and Tanya Boyarkina

 Writing by Ruth Catlow and Dr Charlotte Frost

 Music by Matt Catlow

 Research by CreaTures, stewarded by Dr Lara Houston and Dr Ann Light

 Production support for prototype LARPs by Tanya Boyarkina